By In Family and Children, Music

 In my estimation, we need a greater vision for church music.
 We need to recover its centrality.
 We need a bigger dose of Psalm preaching.
 A pastor who preaches through the Psalms will constantly be bombarded by this theme in Psalm 81: “Sing for joy to God our strength; shout aloud to the God of Jacob!”
 How do we apply that?
 We call upon a greater emphasis on the things emphasized by the Psalmist.

-Pastors should make it their commitment to learning to think musically.
-They may not have the gifts of a musician, but they should at the very least find enough interest in music to add their voices to the question of music in the Church.
+Pastors should commit to learning to think musically.
+They may not have the gifts of a musician, but they should, at the very least, have a confirmed sense of the directionality of music for the Church.
 There is plenty of room for talented, trained, and tested musicians, but none of these musicians are equipped to lead God’s people into battle as the minister of God.

-When a minister relinquishes music to the other leaders in the Church, he has lost a portion of the fight.
-It is his role as man and minister to exhort his congregation by example.
+It is the pastor’s role as a man and shepherd to exhort his congregation by example.
 Men need pastors who lead.
 They are watching.
-Certainly not in all cases, but in most cases when those who have been engaged in church life for some time do not sing it is because they are following a leader that cares little for singing himself.
+Certainly not in all cases, but in most cases, when those who have been engaged in church life for some time do not sing, it is because they are following a leader who cares little for singing himself.
 A minister should be as eager to sing as he should be to preach.

 Finally, if you are part of a church where singing is not a common practice, and you find yourself in a men’s study or prayer group in the future, begin to change the trend by printing out copies of music for everybody.
 Start with something simple.
 Print 20 copies of Amazing Grace and sing it like you believe it.
 Let the initial awkwardness be a sign of better things to come.
 A church that sings together stays together.
 And men that sing together change the world.